Constraining Primordial Magnetism: Conclusion

 \subsection{Acknowledgements}

 We would like to thank Steven Gratton, Simeon Bird, Chiara Caprini and Camille Bonvin for useful discussion.
-JRS is supported by an STFC studentship.
+JRS was supported by an STFC studentship.
 AL acknowledges a PPARC/STFC advanced fellowship.